Academic Regulations and Requirements

 An award is given to a graduating candidate of the Masagung Graduate School of Management based on his or her demonstration of superior academic performance, outstanding service to the community, and promotion of social justice and USF’s mission and values.

 Selection process: The GSA office will accept nominations from faculty, university staff, mentors, and fellow students for the Dean’s Student Life Award and Outstanding Public Service Award.
 The graduation committee will review all nominations and determine the most eligible winner based on award criteria.
 Students will then be notified of the results by email.
-Eligible SOM programs include: MBA, MSFA, MSOD, MPA, MNA and MSIS.
+Eligible SOM programs include: MBA, MSFA, MSOD, MPA, MNA, MSEI and MSIS.